pypy/pypy.org/posts/2024/07/toy-knownbits.md

 the short-circuiting `and` and `or` in Python).
 Let's look at an example and implement `abstract_eq`. `eq` is supposed to be an operation that compares two integers and returns 0 or 1 if they are different or equal, respectively.
-Implementing this in knownbits looks like this with example and hypothesis
+Implementing this in knownbits looks like this (with example and hypothesis tests):
-tests:

 ```python
 class KnownBits: